 I find it amusing as I think back to the dairy products I’ve learned to make over the years since having our first dairy cow.
 I started with the things I like the most and slowed my pace over the years until I gradually add in the skills of making things I don’t care for as much… like sour cream.
-I know that there is normally a lot of trial and error and since I don’t really like eating sour cream, why would I want to keep sampling it?
-I have lots of volunteers to be sure, but I like to know for myself when I’ve nailed it.
+Normally, there is a lot of trial and error and since I don’t really like eating sour cream, why would I want to keep sampling it?
+Though I have lots of volunteers, I like to know for myself when I’ve nailed it.

 This summer I finally bit the bullet and learned to make sour cream.
 And found it was really so easy, I don’t know why I’ve been putting it off!
-In my research, I learned there are actually 4 ways you can make sour cream at home.
-I tend to prefer the second or third way, but I usually am bad a stocking cultures so the second is the winner.
+In my research, I learned there are actually 4 ways you can make it at home.
+I tend to prefer the second or third way, but I usually am bad at stocking cultures so the second way to make sour cream is the winner for me!
 And it turns out that I actually like it quite a bit before it sours too much.

 How to Make Homemade Sour Cream

 Sour Raw Milk Cream

 Tradition folks.
 It has its virtues.
 Skim cream from off your milk and set it on the counter, allowing it to culture and sour.
 This sour cream will be loaded with nutritional and natural probiotics.

 Learn how I skim cream the easy, cheap, and hands-free way.